craig8196/the-river-protocol/SPECIFICATION.md

 ### Man-in-the-Middle
 No known perfect solution.
 Fixed by using public key known in advance for OPEN connection.
+Note that routing information may be tampered with.

 ### Man-in-the-Middle Through Packet Injection
 While this is tricky and unlikely due to timing there are ways of mitigating.